RetroReversing/retroReversing/pages/consoles/gamegear/GameGearDevKit.md

 This also mentions another Game Gear development method which is a ROM cartridge and sending data with "a link cable".

-Note that it is possible the development game gear they are talking about is just the **Sega Game Gear Development Board** but it is hard to tell.
+Note that it is possible the development Game Gear they are talking about is just the **Sega Game Gear Development Board** but it is hard to tell.

 ## ZAX ICE Z80
 <section class="postSection">
     <img src="/public/images/gamegear/Sega ZAX ICE Z80.jpg" class="wow slideInLeft postImage" />

  <div markdown="1">
-Although the original ebay link was never archived, it seems there was a ZAX ICE on sale that was used for Game Gear development [^4].
+Although the original eBay link was never archived, it seems there was a ZAX ICE on sale that was used for Game Gear development [^4].

 Sega also distributed these for Sega Mega Drive development due to the sound chip being a Z80 processor.
  </div>